AirDisa/airdisa.github.io/_posts/2013-12-29-wordpress-horror.md

 <?php the_content( $more_link_text, $stripteaser ); ?>
 {% endhighlight %}

 [Wordpress documentation][codex] says the\_content method has to run in [the\_loop][loop].
 This is where for me Wordpress turns into a carnival, complete with laughing clowns.
+Params could be better named than stripteaser.
+I run away leaving frenzied code behind.
 There is nothing scarier than evil clowns.
-I often run away leaving my frenzied code behind to return later.
 As global sounding as the\_content is, it is confined in scope.
-Params could be better named than stripteaser.
-There is rationale (excuses) behind everything Wordpress does but Jekyll is a such a thing of beauty compared.
-Learn Wordpress if you need in order to work it.
+So I return to their rationale (excuses) behind everything Wordpress does.
+Jekyll is a such a thing of beauty compared.
+Learn Wordpress if you need in order to work.
 It sure is nice to be blissfully unaware.
-Let us not forget free plugins you can install.
-Instant base64 encoded links to casinos!
+Let us not forget free plugins with base64 encoded hidden links to casinos!

 [codex]: http://codex.wordpress.org/the_content
 [loop]: http://codex.wordpress.org/The_Loop